 All these various “allowances” are usually increased by Congress or by a set inflation schedule every 1-2 years.

-Bottom line: If you keep your US income below $20,700, your tax liability is guaranteed to be zero under the IRS tax tables, because your taxable income (after deductions and exemptions) will also be zero.
-And you can enjoy even more tax-free income if you take deductions such as 401k contributions.
+Bottom line: If you keep your US income below $24,800, your tax liability is guaranteed to be zero under the IRS tax tables, because your taxable income (after the standard deduction) will be zero.
+And you can enjoy even more tax-free income if you do things like 401k contributions.